 Our state of the art microscopy suite allows for detailed analysis of material physical properties, morphology, particle sizing and surface features, whilst our spectroscopy equipment reveals chemistry, elemental composition and bonding structures.
 Many of our services are UKAS accredited giving you further assurance of the quality of our analysis.

-- Quantitative chemical analysis by SEM
+- Qualitative and Quantitative chemical analysis by SEM

 - Qualitative analysis by FTIR